sys4-fr/morefarming/README.md

 ## morefarming
 > by sys4

-A Minetest mod that extend the default farming mod of minetest_game
+A Minetest mod that extend the default farming mod of minetest_game.

 This mod add more things to do farming, make it more realistic, more harder and make it compatible with maidroid core farming.